qftc/qftc.org/content/en/posts/social-justice-movement-roles.md

 image_url = "/uploads/images/pexels-atc-comm-photo-305530.jpg"
 layout = "single"
-subtitle = "Finding your niche in the social justice ecosystem" summary = "A social justice movement is composed of many people with a diversity of strengths.
+subtitle = "Finding your niche in the social justice ecosystem" summary = "Social justice movements are composed of many people with a diversity of strengths.
 What is your role in the movement?" tags = ["resources", "blog", "post", "article"] title = "Social Justice Movement Roles"